Research Unit Sustainability and Climate Policy

 The Research Unit Sustainability and Climate Policy has done a lot of research on the normative grounds of sustainability - respectively on the theoretical basis of both ethics and law.
 The most informative is the big German volume "Theorie der Nachhaltigkeit", but there is also a number of English papers.
 See, among other papers, here.

+Our privacy statement can be found here.
 Please send ideas and critique to: or .

 Postal Address: Prof. Dr. Felix Ekardt, LL.M., M.A., Forschungsstelle Nachhaltigkeit und Klimapolitik, Könneritzstraße 41, D-04229 Leipzig.
 Phone +49-0341-49277866 or -867, Fax +49-0341-9260883.
 The Address of the Berlin office of the Research Unit is: Littenstraße 105, D-10179 Berlin, Tel.
 030-809248249.